VikSil/DevOps_with_Docker/Part1/Exercise_1.13/README.md

 >
 > When you start the container and navigate to http://localhost:8080/ping you should get a "pong" as a response.
 >
-> Submit the Dockerfile and the command used.
->
 > *Do not alter the code of the project*
 >
 > TIPS:
 >
 > - you might need [this](https://docs.docker.com/reference/dockerfile/#env)
 > - If you have M1/M2 Mac, you might need to build the image with an extra option `docker build --platform linux/amd64 -t imagename .`
+>
+> Submit the Dockerfile and the commands used as the answer.

 ## Solution